-Last week, Facebook CEO Mark Zuckerberg announced a major strategic shift for his company.
+Last week, Facebook CEO Mark Zuckerberg announced a major strategic shift.
 His 3200-word missive announced that his company will pivot its messaging applications to privacy-focused chat and ephemeral communications.
 At the heart of this privacy focus is the use of end-to-end encryption, an advanced security technology by which messages are encrypted on the user’s device.
 Only the sender and the recipient can access the message.
 No one else, not even the provider of the messaging service can see the communication.

 To enable this shift, Zuckerberg announced that Facebook Messenger, Instagram Direct and WhatsApp will become interoperable and use end-to-end encryption to deliver security and privacy to users.

-Today, virtually all tech companies claim they are secure and committed to user privacy.
-However, this is simply not true.
-Google, for example reads every user email for content and keywords.
-It then uses this information to enrich “other products within the Google family”.
+End-to-end encryption also prevents service providers from mining user data for their own profit.
+Google reads every user email for content and keywords.
+It then uses this information to “enrich other products within the Google family.
 Not surprisingly “the other products in the Google family” use that information to sell ever more sophisticated advertising.
-Moreover, as reported by the Wall Street Journal Google also gives 3rd party app developers access to users’ Gmail inboxes.
+Moreover, as reported by the Wall Street Journal, Google also gives 3rd party app developers access to users’ Gmail inboxes.
 These 3rd parties are themselves in the business of finding ever more clever ways to monetize the information gleaned from emails.
 Google meanwhile steadfastly asserts it wants users to “remain confident that Google will keep privacy and security paramount.”

 For more information, contact us.